Home » Top Tips » In bed think about three good things that happened today

 Three Good Things (TGT) is a Positive Psychology intervention that involves you reflecting on the good things that happened to you during the day.

-When you have had a tough day at work, college or at home, it is easy to focus on and ruminate about what went less well today – e.g. a row with a colleague, a difficult conversation with a child (or parent!), or being stuck in traffic.
+When you have had a tough day at work, school, college or at home, it is easy to focus on and ruminate about what went less well today – e.g. a row with a colleague, a difficult conversation with a child (or parent!), or being stuck in traffic.

 So, don’t!
 When in bed, think about what went well for you today, and why these things went well.